gbeade/ComputerSocietyBot/README.md

 Pull and and run main.py in https://replit.com/join/kbtdgynilq-gonzalomanuelma.
 A future version will allow the bot to run forever, but for now the bot must be manually booted after one hour of inactivity.
 The replit acts as a server so that it depends on no computer and can be turned on/off from anywhere.

 ## Using the bot
-All commands are prefixed by an $ symbol.
+All commands are prefixed by a '$' symbol.

 ### Debugging
 - $hello: greets the user